Warning: Contains spoilers for Survivor: Winners at War.

 Looking back, it’s kinda hard to watch the older seasons now.
-I’ll say it: Seasons One through 10 are boring.
+I’ll say it: Except for the wild ride of Pearl Islands, Seasons One through 10 are boring.
 The pace is slower and there’s very little strategy to be found (though, personally, I think the challenges were more creative and fun to watch in the mid-2000s).
 The game got strategic around Season 13 (a questionable experiment in racial segregation, but an excellent cast), gave us delicious villains to root for in 16 and 20, and made us appreciate tender bro friendships in Season 18.
 Around Seasons 23 through 29, something delightful happened: A new generation of Survivor superfans grew up, got cast on the show and injected steroids into the game.
 Survivor turned into a fast-paced puzzle of shifting alliances, strategies and Big Moves™ that felt a lot more fun.
 Even in gimmicky seasons like Millennials vs. Gen X (33), the new players were vicious but the vibes were chill.
 Each contestant was beyond stoked to be there, to get a chance to play.
 The sheer joy of the game was palpable.

 In season 40, Winners at War, the game is better than ever.
 In an all-winners season, you expect the players to operate at the game’s highest level, constantly playing 4-D chess and betraying one another in flashy high-wire stunts like the one Denise seamlessly executed.
 But it’s also an amalgamation of everything that made the previous 39 seasons great, and it feels like a passing-of-the-torch from the old school to the new school, which is currently kicking the old school’s old ass.
 One by one, the modern winners send the legends packing.